Build Your Home

 Loan Requirements to Meet

-These are some of the standard requirements often needed to qualify for a VA single close construction loan.
-If you have questions about these requirements, we’re here to help.
+These are some of the standard requirements often needed to qualify for a VA OTC Construction loan.
+If you have questions about these requirements, we're here to help.

 - You need to be an eligible veteran, spouse, or be on active duty with the United States military.